 If you really only watch one or two channels on cable, you might be happier just subscribing to them directly if those channels offer standalone subscriptions.
 TV bingers usually opt for a separate TV-specific provider like DirecTV, but the ULTRA is usually cheaper since it bundles in so many services into one bill.

 WOW!
 Cable DVR Options

-WOW! only offers a single DVR option, and it’s a bit spartan on features compared to other cable providers.
+WOW! only offers a single DVR option, and it’s a bit light on features compared to other cable providers.
 The included system allows for 75 hours of SD video recording time, totaling 100 GB worth of storage space or only 10 hours of HD video.

 This isn’t nearly enough for the average household, but thankfully the device offers a USB port for plugging in an external hard drive (it’s insane that some other companies don’t do this!).